cesare-spinoso/cesare-spinoso.github.io/docs/research/research.md

 <button onclick="HideShowElement('details_babylm')">More details</button>
 <div id="details_babylm" style="display: none;">

-This publication was the result of a project lead by the brilliant and tremendously hard-working Ziling Cheng in the context of the <a href="https://babylm.github.io/">BabyLM Challenge</a>.
+This publication was the result of a project lead by the brilliant and tremendously hard-working <a href="https://scholar.google.com/citations?user=_2W8Ai4AAAAJ&hl=en">Ziling Cheng</a> in the context of the <a href="https://babylm.github.io/">BabyLM Challenge</a>.
 Through our experiments, we showed that more careful data preprocessing decisions can lead to performance increases of language models trained on very little amounts of data.
 </div>